You Are Welcome Here!

 Texas Is a Great Place to Learn

-San Marcos is conveniently located between two major cities, Austin and San Antonio.
+San Marcos is conveniently located between two of the largest U.S. cities, Austin and San Antonio.
 Austin is the place for you to explore parks, visit world-class museums, and celebrate at music, film, and food festivals.
 San Antonio is a historic city that’s been around since before Texas was Texas.
 Stroll along the famous River Walk, sample the best tacos in Texas, or hop onto a thrilling roller coaster at one of San Antonio’s popular amusement parks.
+Together, they comprise the Innovation Corridor—the center of commerce, technology and education in Texas.
+Internships and Optional Practical Training opportunities are abundant in Texas, and the state has one of the top-ranked economies in the nation.

-Get to class with a Bobcat Shuttle, which has 45 buses covering 10 routes around campus.
-To roam a little farther, the municipal bus offers services to major areas of San Marcos along seven routes in the city, and Transportation Services provides weekend services to Austin, Dallas and Houston.
+Get to class with a Bobcat Campus Shuttle, which has 45 buses covering 10 routes around campus.
+To roam a little farther, THE BUS offers services along seven routes in San Marcos, CARTS Interurban Coach offers daily service to and from Austin, and Transportation Services provides weekend shuttles to Austin, Dallas and Houston.

 Additionally, there are two international airports near San Marcos: Austin-Bergstrom International Airport (ABIA) and San Antonio International Airport (SAIA), each within 30 to 45 miles of San Marcos (48-80 km).